 Depending on your needs, a money market account could be better than a savings account.
 Consider these factors before opening a money market account.

 1. Money Market Accounts Are Different To Money Market Funds

 Though their names are similar, money market accounts differ from money market funds.
 Money market accounts are insured by the Federal Deposit Insurance Corporation (FDIC).
 If the bank crashes, the FDIC ensures you won’t lose your money.

-Money market funds are offered by investment companies and brokerages and not banks.
+Money market funds are offered by investment companies and brokerages, not banks.
 They are more of an investment product and are not FDIC insured.
-The money is then invested in fixed income securities – like the U.S. Treasury bill.
+The money is then invested in fixed income securities, like the U.S. Treasury bill.